dotnet/performance/src/benchmarks/gc/README.md

 If you made a mistake, you can run `suite-create` again and pass `--overwrite`, which clears the output directory (`bench/suite` in this example) first.

-`suite-create` generates a set of default tests as different `.yaml` files, and a `suite.yaml` file referencing them.
+The `suite-create` command generates a set of default scenarios as different `.yaml` files, which specify a set of tests, and a `suite.yaml` file referencing these scenarios.

 Each test `.yaml` file looks something like the example described below: